MediogreCoder/MediogreCoder/README.md

 ## Hi there!
-My name is Evan and welcome to my Github!
+My name is Evan and welcome to my GitHub!

 - 🔭 I’m currently working on my portfolio Website
 - 🌱 I’m currently learning python3 and Django REST framework